Defendyr1/Inform-7-Various-Things/README.md

-# Inform-7-Various-Things
+# Inform-7
 This is just a bunch of random experiments.
-I wonder if anyone'll ever see this.
+None will escape the omnipotence of obscurity.

 Manichaean Evils was a first attempt at an RPG, but the combat system fell apart.